shbrief/GenomicSuperSignaturePaper/README.md

 for [GenomicSuperSignature](https://github.com/shbrief/GenomicSuperSignature) package
 and the accompaning manuscript.

-To run analyses under `Results`, you need to download the GenomicSuperSignature model from Google bucket (it's free, FYI).
+To run analyses under `vignettes`, you need to download the GenomicSuperSignature model from Google bucket (it's free, FYI).
 Currently, two versions of models are available, annotated with different prior gene sets.
 Here is how to download the model annotated with MSigDB C2: curated gene sets.
 Run the below snippet from your terminal.